Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

       - Once you select an NIC, ensure that you do not have conflicting NICs selected.

 #.
-If you want to configure the static IPs:
+(Optional) To configure the static IPs instead of DHCP:

    - For Management Network static IP, run the following command: